 The second stylized keyboard above the Pianist Keyboard is called the Realtime Note Display.
 Inside it, you'll find two white handles.
-While holding a note or chord, drag those handles and notice how the virtual left hand (yellow tint) and right hand (purple) ranges of the playback are changed.
+While playing a note or chord, drag these handles and notice how the virtual left hand and right hand (separated by different tint coloring) ranges of the playback are changed.